DRPBioAlgoExplore/python-bio-algos/problems/README.md

 #### Task
 1. Write a genetic algorithm to find good solutions to the traveling salesman problem.
     - What does a solution look like?
+How do we evaluate a solution's fitness?
     - What are some good ideas for mutation operations?
     - What about crossover? (this is a lot trickier to figure out)
     - Decide on a scheme for selection.
     - Check out, *A review on genetic algorithms: past, present, and future* ("GAreview.pdf" in Dropbox) for a more in depth background.
+    - For more detail, check out *Evolutionary Dynamics* by Nowak, Chapter 3 in the Dropbox.
+There's some useful details about how mutation rates affect the convergence to a "peak" in the fitness landscape.

 <div id='predprey'/>